-mssubdomain This rule takes a Windows machine principal (machine\$@REALM) for machine in REALM and converts it to machine.realm allowing the machine to update subdomains of machine.realm.
-The REALM to be matched is specified in the identity field.
+This rule takes a Windows machine principal (machine\$@REALM) for machine in REALM and converts it to machine.realm allowing the machine to update subdomains of machine.realm.
+The REALM to be matched subdomain subdomains of machine.realm.
+The is specified in the identity field.